jgoodson/fire-cb-2021-training/content/phylo1_module/intro2.md

 $ mafft --6merpair --thread -1 --addfragments [othersequences] [referencesequence] > [output]
 ```

 **Q9) What command would you use to align our 23 sequences to our reference genome, keeping only the characters in the reference genome, using parallel alignment?
 Please run this and ensure your output looks as expected.
 It should contain 24 aligned FASTA sequences.
-I suggest naming this file `asn4_subset_ref.aln`.**
+I suggest naming this file `asn4_subset_ref.aln`.
+We will use this for subsequent steps.**

 ## Tree building